regexident/tryexpand/README.md

 cargo test -- --no-capture
 ```

-Each `tryexpand` test will invoke the `cargo expand` command on each of the source files that matches the glob pattern and will compare the expansion result with the corresponding `*.out.rs` file.
+Each `tryexpand` test will invoke the `cargo expand` command (as well as any of the optional follow-up commands: `cargo check`, `cargo run`, `cargo test`) on each of the source files that matches the glob pattern and will compare the expansion result with the corresponding `*.out.rs`, `*.out.txt` or `*.err.txt` snapshot files.

-If the environment variable `TRYEXPAND=overwrite` is provided (e.g. `$ TRYEXPAND=overwrite cargo test`), then `*.out.rs` snapshot files will
-be created, or overwritten, if one already exists.
+If the environment variable `TRYEXPAND=overwrite` is provided (e.g. `$ TRYEXPAND=overwrite cargo test`), then snapshot files will be created, or overwritten, if one already exists.
 Snapshot files should get checked into version control.

-Hand-writing `*.out.rs` files is not recommended.
+Hand-writing snapshot files is not recommended.

-Possible test outcomes are:

-- **Pass**: expansion succeeded and the result is the same as in the `.out.rs` file.
-- **Failure**: expansion failed, is missing or was different from the existing `.out.rs` file content.

 ### Performance considerations